Kaholo/kaholo-ansible/README.md

 * will prompt to create initial (superadmin) user account

 ## Basic use
-To use the playbook, adjust file hosts to contain the correct IP address and SSH key and then run ansible.
+To use the playbook, adjust the following files appropriately:
+* hosts
+* vars/secrets.yml
+* vars/kaholo.yml

+Then run command:

     ansible-playbook site.yml